NikLP/duckspot/README.md

 The module cannot at this time use full features of the Spotify API (e.g. obtain user centric data)... because the module does not reside at a fixed address, it has not been possible to access personal levels of the API, such as playlists.
 If the module was available at a fixed address, it would have been possible to add a form to collect a playlist ID or similar.
 With this, I could have queried the API and gotten a list of artist IDs.
 As such, this was not possible with the OAuth client_credentials method, so unfortunately I have had to also hard code the artists IDs in the utility class.
 This is because of a limitation in the Spotify API that prevents obtaining such information with this OAuth method without using a callback URL, which cannot be submitted without using a domain or similar.
 If there is a problem or oversight here it's something I could not immediately see a way around, but I didn't have any avenue to enquire about this.

-Warnings from verbose - there are one or more warnings coming from PHP when error reporting is set to verbose which I haven't figured out yet
+Warnings - there are one or more warnings coming from PHP when error reporting is set to verbose which I haven't had time to identify/rectify
-Help text - the help text is not implemented
-Testing - no unit tests are provided
+Help text - the help text is not implemented, as per the spec this should be self-explanatory Testing - no unit tests are provided
 Check status of declaration (public, protected etc) - class function and variable declarations are functional but privacy may need adjustment